useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 **You are renowned for rapid development of R packages.
 Are there any tools or methodologies you attribute this ability to?**

+Thomas:

-Thomas: I think I had this discussion with [Miles McBain](http://milesmcbain.xyz/).
+I think I had this discussion with [Miles McBain](http://milesmcbain.xyz/).

-Nick: Oh, really?

-Thomas: So, I don't know if I'm renowned, but it's true, that I'm probably rather productive in the sense of publishing R packages.
+I don't know if I'm renowned, but it's true that I'm probably rather productive in the sense of publishing R packages.
 I'm horribly unstructured, and I have no system at all.
 People should not follow my lead if they want to do a lot of R packages.
 I'm a horrible front figure for that idea.

-Creating an R packages, for me, now, is kind of natural.
+Creating an R package, for me, now is natural.
 This comes after a couple times.
 I mean, it's just file naming and doing things the correct way.
 So you learn that.
-So for me, now, it is kind of nice to be able to internalize this idea that package development, for me, is something that happens in my head while I'm not at the computer, or at least a lot of it happens there.
-So, a lot of the time-consuming part is about architecture, it's about what do I want to solve, how do I want to solve it?
+It is kind of nice to be able to internalize this idea that package development is something that happens in my head while I'm not at the computer.
+So a lot of the time-consuming part is about architecture; it's about what I want to solve, how I want to solve it.
 Not kind of problems about programming.

 This (package development) is something that can rummage in my head while I do everything else.
-And then, I can sit down at my computer and
-- not that I get my code perfect the first time, but debugging is also something that comes easier with time.
+I can sit down at my computer --- not that I get my code perfect the first time, but debugging is also something that comes easier with time.
 So I can perfect my idea of what I want to do while I'm not in front of the computer, and then make the best out of the time that I have in front of the computer.

-So a lot of my development happens during my commute or just in the evening, because, more or less, everything I do is spare time.
+A lot of my development happens during my commute or just in the evening, because, more or less, everything I do is spare time.
 I have a limited amount of time in front of my computer, self-imposed, of course.
 I could ignore my family but I don't want to do that.